rivethealth/rules_javascript/docs/stardoc/nodejs_rules.md

 nodejs_simple_binary(<a href="#nodejs_simple_binary-name">name</a>, <a href="#nodejs_simple_binary-src">src</a>)
 </pre>

-Node.js executable, from a single bundled file
+Node.js executable, from a single file.

 **ATTRIBUTES**